uoftcprg/pokerkit/README.rst

    state.fold()  # Hui
    state.check_or_call()  # Arieh

-Below shows the first draw and actions.
+Below are the first draw and actions.

 .. code-block:: python